JATOS/JATOS_docs/versioned_docs/version-3.8.1/Serving_the_Internet/JATOS-with-Docker-Compose.md

 1. _jatos-logs_ - for JATOS logs (not necessary if you log to _stdout_)
 1. _jatos-db_ - where MySQL stores its data

+### Steps to follow

-Go in the cloned folder and start the services with:
+Go into the cloned folder and start the services with:

 ```shell
 docker compose -f compose.yaml up
 ```

-If everything went smoothly you can now see JATOS' login page under: [https://localhost/](https://localhost/)
+If everything went smoothly, you will now see the JATOS login page under: [https://localhost/](https://localhost/)

 With `Ctrl+C` you can stop the services.
 Removing the stopped containers can be achieved with `docker compose -f compose.yaml down` and additionally removing all the _volumes_ by adding the `-v` flag: `docker compose -f compose.yaml down -v`.

-### Check it runs
+### Check that it runs

-First visit JATOS' admin page: [https://localhost/jatos/admin](https://localhost/jatos/admin).
-There check that all _Tests_ are OK.
-Then have a look at the _System Info_ and that they contain the configuration you intended.
+First visit the JATOS admin page: [https://localhost/jatos/admin](https://localhost/jatos/admin).
+There, check that all _Tests_ are OK.
+Also check that the _System Info_ and contains the configuration you intended.

-Next you can import a study (e.g. one from the [Example Studies](/Example-Studies)) and check if it is running.
-Do the result data appear in the results page.
+Next, you can import a study (e.g. one from the [Example Studies](/Example-Studies)) and check if it runs well.
+Check, for example, that the result data appear in the results page.

-Last but not least you can check that all data is persisted by stopping and removing the containers (but not the _volumes_) with `docker compose -f compose.yaml down`.
-And then restart the services with `docker compose -f compose.yaml up`.
+Last but not least: Check that all data are persistent: First, stop and remove the containers (but not the _volumes_!) with `docker compose -f compose.yaml down`.
+Then, restart the services with `docker compose -f compose.yaml up`.
 Now check that all studies and their result data are still there.

 ## Nginx configuration